strawhat19/dasher/README.md

 ![Firebase](https://img.shields.io/badge/Firebase-039BE5?style=for-the-badge&logo=Firebase&logoColor=white)

 ## About
-Dasher is an application to organize useful dashboards and widgets
+Dasher is an application to help create, manage, and organize useful and beautiful dashboards and widgets.
+Dasher can also be installed as a native application on Desktops and Mobile.

 ## Installation
 ```